 As we gain additional skills, experience, and knowledge and as we become more competent our job preferences change.

-The concept of the Career Anchors was introduced by Edgar Schein.
-A Career Anchor is something that develops over time.
-It can evolve into a self-concept, shaping an individual’s personal identity or self-image and includes:
+A Career Anchor is something that develops over time, it can evolve into a self-concept, shaping an individual’s personal identity or self-image.

-- Talents, skills, and abilities: Our experiences, knowledge, skills, and competencies.
+- Talents, skills, and abilities: Our experiences, knowledge, skills, qualifications, training, and behavioural and technical competencies.

-- Motives and needs: What is important to us and takes the form of goals.
-Things like money, status, challenge, autonomy, achievement.
+- Motives and needs: What motivates and de-motivates us.
+What’s important to us and our goals and aspirations; Money, status, challenge, autonomy, achievement, etc.

 - Attitudes and values: The kind of organization that we feel comfortable with, one that aligns with our own values and beliefs.